A tiny CLI inspired by a classic comic.

 gravity-machine-north-elephant-salad-television

-And that is good news.
+And that's good news.
 But passwords aren't gone yet.

 Passkeys avoid a lot of what makes passwords painful, and adoption is accelerating.
-But until every awkward corner catches up, people still get stuck reading, typing, and handing off passwords.
+But there are still a lot of situations where people are stuck reading, typing, and handing off passwords.

 • Easier to type without mistakes